xperia3/TGVC-WFS/README.md

    GH_TOKEN = Github Personal Access Token
    CREDS = Link of your Private Repo (WITHOUT https://)
 ```
+- Then go to Actions tab of your Forked Repo and RUN the Workflow

 ## Credits ✨
  - [Dash Eclipse](https://github.com/dashezup) for [TGVC-Userbot](https://github.com/callsmusic/tgvc-userbot)